outscale/osc-bsu-csi-driver/docs/README.md

 ## 🧭 Overview

 The **Outscale Block Storage Unit (BSU) CSI Driver** implements the Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for OUTSCALE BSU volumes.
-It allows container orchestrators (e.g., Kubernetes) to provision, attach, mount, snapshot, and expand BSU volumes.
+It allows container orchestrators (e.g., Kubernetes) to provision, attach, mount, snapshot, modify and expand BSU volumes.

 > We currently maintain two branches: **v1.x** (`main`) and **v0.x** (`OSC-MIGRATION`).
 If you use **v0.x**, see the migration guide: [Upgrading from v0.x to v1.0.0](#upgrading-from-v0x-to-v100).
 > v0.x will continue to receive bug and CVE fixes while in use, but **no new features** will be added.